StuMartin22/case-the-bus/pseudocode-objective.md

 select filter agentID to get route results -- Done

-AFTER those are selected run API for directions of route load checkbox for loaded response (direction), direction_id - direction_name
+AFTER those are selected run API for directions of route -- done load checkbox for loaded response (direction), direction_id - direction_name -- done

-AFTER SELECTED
+AFTER SELECTED -- done

-Load STOPS loop thru for checkbox options
+Load STOPS loop thru for checkbox options -- done

-AFTER stop is selected:
+AFTER stop is selected: -- done

-Find local time, compare to departure text
+Find local time, compare to departure text <- comparison not needed, API gives departure time

-if results then display
-if no results then display 'no results'
+if results then display <- done if no results then display 'no results' <- in progress

+Wishlist:
+1) better scaling / positioning / general styling of UI
+2) able to search point A to point B instead of needing route and direction, but thats API limitation.
+Could rewrite queries if internal database but for this activity this met all the check-marks but still had some extra stuff.
+3) More / improved conditionals.
+Desire for UX to be as high as possible.
+4) refactor and make code drier if possible.
+Acceptable with where its at but never hurts.
+5) rename variables, functions, elements better.
+6) Better Accessibility features.